|253 Martha Van Rensselaer Hall|

 Laura's current research examines how social policies affect urban poverty and family life.
 Her first area of research studies how neighborhood inequality has changed as a result of housing policies designed to deconcentrate poverty.
 With funding from the Department of Housing and Urban Development, the National Science Foundation, and the Robert Wood Johnson Foundation, she has conducted mixed-method studies of the dynamics of mixed-income neighborhoods in the United States.
 Papers emerging from this work investigate the spatial and temporal dynamics of neighborhood economic diversity, the social dynamics among residents when housing policies deconcentrate poverty, and the consequences of poverty deconcentration for neighborhood health environments and resident health behaviors.

 Laura’s second area of research examines family structure and economic coping strategies among the urban poor.
-With funding from the National Institutes of Health, she has examined how family instability and complexity influence the well-being of unmarried parents, the dynamics of paternal involvement following nonmarital births, and how family instability affects household income volatility.
+With funding from the National Institutes of Health and the William T. Grant Foundation, she has examined how family instability and complexity influence the well-being of unmarried parents, the dynamics of paternal involvement following nonmarital births, and how family instability affects household income volatility.
 She is also involved in a collaborative study funded by the Ford Foundation that examines the public and private strategies low-income families use to make ends meet in the post-welfare reform era, with a focus on the Earned Income Tax Credit (EITC).

 - B.A.
 Sociology, Pennsylvania State University